906-493-5245 [email protected]

 Off-Road Park

-Drummond Island Resort is the proud home of the Turtle Ridge ORV Park.
+Drummond Island Resort is the proud home of Turtle Ridge ORV Park.
 Turtle Ridge has over 500 acres of prime off-road vehicle trails.
-The course is carved out of the islands natural limestone and provides thrills and excitement for all those who experience it.
+The course is carved out of the island's natural limestone and provides thrills and excitement for all those who experience it.

 For details call: